tarjei/eventdispatcher.js/README.md

     listeners) (though `stopImmediatePropagation` may be used to prevent further execution of other late listeners).

--   `__getParent` - This method is not provided by `EventTarget` but can be implemented for hierarchical events (those with bubbling and/or capturing) and should itself return an `EventTarget` object.
+-   `__getParent` - This method can be implemented by consumers to support hierarchical events (those with bubbling and/or capturing).
+Should itself return an `EventTarget` object.

+-   `__userErrorEventHandler(errorObj, triggerGlobalErrorEventCb)` - This
+    method can be implemented by consumers to override the default behavior relating to triggering of a global `ErrorEvent` upon encountering exceptions within handlers.
+Will be passed an object representing the thrown error and a callback which can be invoked to trigger the usual global `ErrorEvent` behavior.
+An example usage is for an IndexedDB transaction object which must abort a transaction upon encountering an error in a user event handler.
+This method could be used to implement the aborting or it could merely rethrow the error object passed to it and allow the internal consuming code to catch it and abort the transaction.

 ## Todos